mac-theobio/QMEE/assignments/project.md

 title: Final project
 ---

+## next milestone

 by **12 March**: you should

 * decide which data set/which questions you are going to pursue
-* pick a short name for your project (letters, numbers, and underscores only please) and create a new repository with this name; whoever creates it should invite the other people and @bbolker and @dushoff.
+* pick a short name for your project (letters, numbers, and underscores only please) and create a new repository with this name; whoever creates it should invite the other project participant(s) as well as `@bbolker` and `@dushoff`.
 * upload your data (if possible)
 * write a `README.md` file for your repository that says briefly what you plan to do and says where the data is/are

+---

+## Later steps

+## Presentations

+During the last week (or so) of classes you will present your project to the class.
+The presentation time slots will be about 10-15 minutes (details to follow).
+Please plan to finish on time.
+Time is short, and we want to be able to comment when appropriate.

+The presentation does not have to be a finished work.
+Outline your scientific question, the approaches you are taking, and outstanding questions about how to go forward.
+Include one or two results (or preliminary results), if possible.

+### Writeup

+In the final project writeup (which will be due after the end of classes, **approximately** April 27), you should introduce a scientific question and present the results of a group of statistical analyses. that answer the question.
+You don't need to write a formal paper, but you should present both the scientific and statistical background clearly.
+Discuss what choices you made, and if necessary what further statistical steps you should take in the future.
+The final project is worth three (3) ordinary assignments.

 ---